tosin2013/dddhexagonalworkshop/README.md

 # Domain Driven Design and Hexagonal Architecture Hands-On Workshop

-# Domain-Driven Design with Hexagonal Architecture Workshop

-## Welcome!
-(2-Hour Hands-On Workshop)
+## Welcome to this Hands-On Workshop!

 There is a great deal of theory in Domain Driven Design.
 This workshop was built because while the authors love talking about software architecture (their colleagues will verify), they also like getting their hands dirty with code.
 In fact, your workshop authors believe that it is impossible to understand software architecture **_without_** getting your hands on a keyboard and implementing the ideas.